Air strike in Ethiopia's Tigray kills at least 17, aid workers say | Politics

 Air strike in Ethiopia's Tigray kills at least 17, aid workers say

-Ethiopian military spokesperson Colonel Getnet Adane and government spokesperson Legesse Tulu did not immediately respond to a request for comment on the Mai Tsebri strike.
-The government has previously denied targeting civilians in the 14-month conflict, which pits Abiy's federal forces and their regional allies, backed by Eritrea, against rebellious forces of the Tigray People's Liberation Front (TPLF).
+An air strike in the town of Mai Tsebri in Ethiopia's northern region of Tigray on Monday killed at least 17 people, mostly women, and wounded dozens, two aid workers told Reuters, citing local authorities and eyewitnesses.
+The United Nations said it had been unable to confirm the reports or the number of casualties due to a lack of communications in the area.

-An air strike in Ethiopia's northern region of Tigray on Monday killed at least 17 people, mostly women, and wounded dozens in the town of Mai Tsebri, two aid workers told Reuters, citing local authorities and eyewitnesses.
+An air strike in the town of Mai Tsebri in Ethiopia's northern region of Tigray on Monday killed at least 17 people, mostly women, and wounded dozens, two aid workers told Reuters, citing local authorities and eyewitnesses.

-This followed an air strike that killed 56 people and injured 30, including children, in a camp for displaced people in Tigray on Friday.
+The United Nations said it had been unable to confirm the reports or the number of casualties due to a lack of communications in the area.
+It called for an immediate cessation of hostilities and full humanitarian access.
+Last Friday, an air strike killed 56 people and injured 30, including children, in a camp for displaced people in a different location in Tigray.

 U.S. President Joe Biden raised concerns with Ethiopian Prime Minister Abiy Ahmed on Monday about civilian casualties and suffering caused by air strikes.
-Ethiopian military spokesperson Colonel Getnet Adane and government spokesperson Legesse Tulu did not immediately respond to a request for comment on the Mai Tsebri strike.
+Ethiopian government spokesperson Legesse Tulu did not respond to a request for comment on the Mai Tsebri strike.
+Military spokesperson Colonel Getnet Adane referred Reuters to Legesse.

 The government has previously denied targeting civilians in the 14-month conflict, which pits Abiy's federal forces and their regional allies, backed by Eritrea, against rebellious forces of the Tigray People's Liberation Front (TPLF).
 Abiy's appointment as prime minister in 2018 ended 27 years of TPLF dominance over Ethiopia's central government.
 But the party stayed in power in its home region of Tigray, where fighting erupted in November 2020.